Skip to Content

 Some harmful organisms can enter the plant through the water that reaches them.

 In addition, high concentrations of certain minerals can damage the plants, consequently burning them.
-Over time, the soil can also be damaged and need to be repaired from the effects of chemicals in the water, all because of the type of water used.
+Over time, the soil can also be damaged and must be repaired from the effects of chemicals in the water, all because of the type of water used.

 Water Accumulation and Run-off into Ponds